 When you are unable to work and waiting for a Social Security Disability claim to be processed, the financial situation can be bleak to say the least.
 Bills are due but no income is coming in, and it may be months or even years before you see your first disability payment.
 What can you do to make ends meet in the meantime?
 If you are facing financial hardship while waiting for a Social Security Disability approval, there are some steps you can take to ease the financial burden.

 If you are having a hard time paying for food and housing expenses, you may want to contact your local human services agencies to see what benefits you may qualify for while you wait for Social Security Disability benefits.
-If you have children, you may be able to get financial assistance, food stamps, and medical care benefits from the state.
+If you have children, you may be able to get financial assistance, SNAP (formerly food stamps), and medical care benefits from the state.

 To apply for assistance you will need to bring proof of income and assets when you go to your appointment.
 Let the agency know that you are applying for Social Security Disability and are waiting for an approval.
 Bank statements, rent receipts, utility bills and other financial records will be taken into account when determining your eligibility for these programs.
 You will also need to bring proof of identification and proof of residence when applying for state benefits.
 By having all of this paperwork ready for your appointment you can speed up the approval process and receive benefits more quickly.